Jafie/street_of_zombies/README.md

 ## Build
 Rust should be installed on your computer.
-Then, a simple "cargo run" on the directoy root should work:
+Then, the following command on the root directory will build and launch the game on your computer.

 ```sh
 # Builds an run the game on local